antixenoinitiative/axiwiki/recommended-controls.md

 Optimal stick settings are more individual than mouse settings.
 The exact model of the stick, ergonomics, personal preference and what other input device(s) make up your setup are all factors.

+### On-Stick-bindings

 Easy to reach binds are even more important with sticks than with mouse.
-Any finger-movement or hand-adjustment to reach a button or hat will skew with your stick movement and therefore aim.
+Any finger-movement or hand-adjustment to reach a button or hat will skew with your stick movement and therefore aim & flying.
-Make sure any binds you need during combat are well placed!
+**Make sure any binds you need during combat are well placed and easily accessible!**

+### Deadzones

+Precision gameplay requires precision controls. **Deadzones should be avoided!** They limit your range of fine-tuned inputs.
+If your Stick fails you in this regard, with issues like ghost-inputs; the efforts of either repairing / modifying the stick or even switching to other input-devices are often preferable to working with a sub-par stick with deadzones.

+### Springs & Clams

+Some Sticks/Bases come with a selection of springs and clams to choose from.
+This is once again a very personal choice that will depend on preference, as is often the case with analogue input.

+When used for space-sim games such as Elite, with Flight-Assist off and mostly fixed weapons in mind, the broad default recommendations are:
+- **Soft-Center to Medium-Center Cams**
+For Space-sim flight (especially with FA off and aiming in mind) we do not require much centering effect nor bump.
+Smoother cross-axis motion and fine-tune range in the center is preferable.
+- **Medium-strength Springs**
+Do not use springs that are too weak, especially when already using a softer clam for smoothness.
+Let the spring give you some feedback on your motion.
+<span></span>
+But consider that the Stick will sometimes be held in a certain position for extended periods of time, or need to be switched across sides in an instant.
+Very strong spring resistance may lead to fatigue after a while.
+<span></span>
+A spring in the medium ranges is often prefered.

 ### Response Curves

 Many players find it difficult to precisely control their ship with linear input by default.
-Even more so with the very fine-tune back and forth adjustments that are required to stay & aim steadily during Flight-Assist Off flying.
+Even more so with the very fine-tune back and forth adjustments that are required to fly & aim steadily during Flight-Assist Off flying.

 A lot of practice can let players adjust to that, but another good option, to make this easier, are response curves.
 The goal with response curves, in this case, is to soften the initial input rate of the axis' center on your stick.
 This will make the small fine-tune inputs required for precise FA Off flying easier, while still allowing for high rate input further along the outer part of the axis.